Iran reports lower price index in month ending February 19

-The Statistical Center of Iran (SCI) said the consumer price index was down at 37 percent year-on-year in the Persian calendar month of Bahman from 38.6 reported in the month ending on January 20, presstv.ir reported.
+The Statistical Center of Iran (SCI) said the consumer price index was down at 37 percent year-on-year in the Iranian calendar month of Bahman, from 38.6 reported in the month ending on January 20, Press TV reported.

 It said, however, the rate of price growth compared to the month of Bahman in the previous Iranian year was 25 percent, meaning that households had spent a quarter more on consumer goods and services this year.